 {0} must be a number consisting of one or more digits

-substitution parameter will be replaced with the
+In this case, the {0} substitution parameter will be replaced with the

 name of the input component on which the converter is registered.

-Two of the standard converters (DateTimeConverter
+Two of the standard converters (DateTimeConverter and

-) have their own tags, which allow you to configure the
+NumberConverter) have their own tags, which allow you to configure the

 format of the component data using the tag attributes.
 For more

-information about using DateTimeConverter
+information about using DateTimeConverter, see Using

 DateTimeConverter.
-For more information about using NumberConverter
+For more information about using NumberConverter,

 see Using NumberConverter.
 The following section explains